loaizasteven/airflow-orchestration/README.md

    airflow db migrate
    ```

    > **Note:** The `airflow.cfg` configuration file is included in the repository with optimal settings for local development.
-The database and logs are generated locally and not tracked in git.
-You'll need to update the `dags_folder` in [airflow.cfg](./airflow_home/airflow.cfg) file.
+The database connection is configured for PostgreSQL at `postgresql://SLoaiza:airflow@localhost:5432/airflow_db`.

 2. **Start Airflow Services**